 And, when customers say to their utilities, we want renewables, the company listens.
-The way in which you spend your dollar, where, and for what is the most democratically powerful right you have.
+How you spend your dollar, where, and for what is the most democratically important right you have.

 America might not have a federal policy regarding global climate change and cutting carbon emissions, but Americans do.
 Xcel Energy sees a leadership opportunity where federal leadership is coming up short.

 It is to the advantage of the American electorate to support utilities, like Excel Energy, that commit to a zero-carbon footprint.
-Companies that move forward the public realization of the immediacy of climate change and the long-term process to rectify such, are true American patriots.
+Companies that move forward the public realisation of the immediacy of climate change and the long-term process to rectify such are true American patriots.

 Not to mention, the more support Xcel Energy has amongst the electorate, the more political leverage they possess in Washington.
 So, it makes sense that Xcel will use the increase in revenue and decreased production costs to expand the companies reach.